wdtio/wdt-recipes/recipes/webserver.md

 5. Select a short schedule to be notified of problems quickly.
 6. Save the new timer.

-Now WDT will send a regular kick to your webserver (an HTTP HEAD request to keep the load low).
-If the webserver fails to respond, WDT will send an alert.
+Now WDT.io will send a regular kick to your webserver (an HTTP HEAD request to keep the load low).
+If the webserver fails to respond, WDT.io will send an alert.

 ### Example